hadley/adv-r/Functional-programming.md

     lapply(funs3, call_fun, c(1:100, (1:50) * 100))

 It's usually better to use `lapply` because it is more familiar to most R programmers, and it is somewhat simpler and so is slightly faster.

+### Exercises

+* Write a compose function that takes a list of function and creates a new function that calls them in order from left to right.

 ## Case study: numerical integration